 - Visualizations.
 Great dynamic and visualization capabilities (especially in version 6).

-- Connectivity: the developers keep increasing the number of file formats which Wolfram Mathematica can understand and process.
-Also, tools like MathLink, J/Link, database connectivity etc. allow one to connect Mathematica to external programs
+- Connectivity: the developers keep increasing the number of file formats which Wolfram Mathematica software can understand and process.
+Also, tools like MathLink, J/Link, database connectivity etc. allow one to connect Wolfram Mathematica software to external programs

 - Backward compatibility: since version 1 and up to these days developers are careful to maintain a very high level of backward compatibility.
 This means that one should not worry too much that solutions developed in the current version will need a rewrite to work on the future versions (apart from possible improvements related to an availability of new built-in functions, if one is so inclined).